sravan9097/sravanportfolio/src/content/case-studies/growthy.md

 Reflection happens once the learning tasks are complete.
 Here, users annotate their uploaded notes by tagging sections as Concepts, Analogy, Insights, Questions.

 AI reviews each annotation and provides **constructive feedback**.
-Users can revise and re-evaluate until all annotations reach “green” — meaning the reflections are complete and accurate.
+Users can revise and re-evaluate until all annotations reach "green", meaning the reflections are complete and accurate.

 <div class="wireframeGrid">
   <img src="/growthy/growthy_learn_reflect_1.png" alt="Reflect Phase" />